 How Much Water Do You Really Need in an Emergency?

-If you haven’t sorted your emergency water supply yet, this article on long-term water storage goes through the basics and we also have an emergency water calculator to help you decide how much to stockpile.
+If you haven’t sorted your emergency water supply yet, this article on how to store emergency water goes through the basics and we also have an emergency water calculator to help you decide how much to stockpile.